census-instrumentation/opencensus-go/examples/gauges/README.md

 // bytes in the heap.
 //
 // It periodically runs a function that retrieves the memory stats and updates the above two
 // metrics.
-These metrics are then exported using prometheus exporter.
+These metrics are then exported using log exporter.
 // The program lets you choose the amount of memory (in MB) to consume.
 Choose different values
 // and query the metrics to see the change in metrics. package main